thilomueller/mqt-yaqs/UPGRADING.md

 Starting with this release, MQT YAQS no longer supports Python 3.9.
 This is in line with the scheduled end of life of the version.
-As a result, MQT YAQS is no longer tested under Python 3.9 and no longer ships Python 3.9 wheels.
+As a result, MQT YAQS is no longer tested under Python 3.9 and requires Python 3.10 or later.

 <!-- Version links -->